RaspAP/raspap-docs/docs/faq.md

 Stop the service with `sudo systemctl stop hostapd.service` and start it with `sudo systemctl start hostapd.service`.

 If you're curious about which other services and Linux tools RaspAP controls for you, take a look at [`raspap.sudoers`](https://github.com/RaspAP/raspap-webgui/blob/master/installers/raspap.sudoers).

+## <a name="wlanether"></a>Can I share internet from a wireless LAN with Ethernet clients?
+Yes, RaspAP simplifies this with an intuitive and easy-to-use [WLAN routing](wlanrouting.md) solution.

 ## <a name="upgrade"></a>How do I upgrade RaspAP?
 Upgrading an existing install without changing your configuration is very straightforward.
 To upgrade to the [latest release](https://github.com/RaspAP/raspap-webgui/releases/latest) version, simply run the [Quick Installer](/quick/) with the `--upgrade` option: